sagiegurari/cargo-make/docs/_includes/content.md

         --no-color                     Disables colorful output
         --no-on-error                  Disable on error flow even if defined in config sections --no-workspace                 Disable workspace support (tasks are triggered on workspace and not on members) --print-steps                  Only prints the steps of the build in the order they will be invoked but without invoking them
         --skip-init-end-tasks          If set, init and end tasks are skipped --time-summary                 Print task level time summary at end of flow -v, --verbose                      Sets the log level to verbose (shorthand for --loglevel verbose) -V, --version                      Prints version information

 OPTIONS:
         --cwd <DIRECTORY>                    Will set the current working directory.
 The search for the makefile will be from this directory if defined.
     -e, --env <ENV>...
 Set environment variables
-        --env-file <FILE>                  Set environment variables from provided file -l, --loglevel <LOG LEVEL>             The log level [default: info]  [possible values: verbose, info, error] --makefile <FILE>                  The optional toml file containing the tasks definitions [default: Makefile.toml] --output-format <OUTPUT FORMAT>    The print/list steps format (some operations do not support all formats) [default: default]  [possible values: default, short-description, markdown, markdown-single-page, markdown-sub-section, autocomplete]
+        --env-file <FILE>                    Set environment variables from provided file --list-category-steps <CATEGORY>     List steps for a given category -l, --loglevel <LOG LEVEL>               The log level [default: info]  [possible values: verbose, info, error] --makefile <FILE>                    The optional toml file containing the tasks definitions [default:
+                                             Makefile.toml]
+        --output-format <OUTPUT FORMAT>      The print/list steps format (some operations do not support all formats) [default: default]  [possible values: default, short-description, markdown, markdown-single-page, markdown-sub-section, autocomplete]
         --output-file <OUTPUT_FILE>          The list steps output file name -p, --profile <PROFILE>                  The profile name (will be converted to lower case) [default: development] --skip-tasks <SKIP_TASK_PATTERNS>    Skip all tasks that match the provided regex (example: pre.*|post.*)
     -t, --task <TASK>                        The task name to execute (can omit the flag if the task name is the last argument) [default: default]

 ARGS:
     <TASK_CMD>...
 The task to execute, potentially including arguments which can be accessed in the task itself.